connexcs/docs/docs/customer/cli.md

 *Field details:*

-+ **CLI**: To allow CLIs through, enter the required number or a regular expression (to match and replace).
++ **CLI**: To whitelist the required CLIs, enter the required number or a regular expression (to match and replace).

-+ **Pre-Asserted-ID**: To allow Pre-Asserted-Identities (PAID), enter the required number or a regular expression to match and replace.
++ **Pre-Asserted-ID**: To whitelist the required Pre-Asserted-Identities (PAID), enter the required number or a regular expression to match and replace.

 + **Rewrite CLI**: A CLI can be re-written.
 For example, you can add `123456789` in the CLI box, and then rewrite by adding `987654321` in the re-write CLI box.
 (For more advanced CLI manipulation, see [**Advanced CLI Match & Manipulation**](/customer/cli/#advanced-cli-match-manipulation) below.)